cisagov/manage.get.gov/docs/operations/data_migration.md

  - Open a terminal and navigate to `src/`

-*You are now ready to run migration scripts (see "Running the Migration Scripts")*
+*You are now ready to run migration scripts.*

 ## Transition Domains (Part 2) - Running the Migration Scripts